I have great news for all of us parents:

 Most of the time, we don't even realize that they are there: that things could be handled in another way.

 When we realize "... umph, that's an itchy urge ..." we need to stop and re-set our mind-set.
-Rethink our parenting discipline style.
+Rethink our parenting style.

 You will se what I mean in a bit.

-Positive parenting discipline is easy in itself, but re-setting our mental computer and all our learnt programs to zero is incredibly hard. (see for instance Typical Parenting Issue Resolved in 3 Steps: What Your Kid Wants, May not be What He or She Needs )
+Positive parenting is easy in itself, but re-setting our mental computer and all our learnt programs to zero is incredibly hard. (see for instance Typical Parenting Issue Resolved in 3 Steps: What Your Kid Wants, May not be What He or She Needs )

 In other words, not following old habits and values that seem, on the surface, to get things done ... but in the meantime strip our child of power and self esteem ... is hard work!

-It's tough because from our parents, from society, from friends etc. we have learnt so much about parenting discipline and how raising a healthy and well mannered (but not necessary happy and conscious) child should be done.
+It's tough because from our parents, from society, from friends etc. we have learnt so much about child discipline and how raising a healthy and well mannered (but not necessary happy and conscious) child should be done.

 We have been told constantly, with a raised index finger, which is the 'correct' way to bring up our kids.